Vindexus/docs/connect/Privacy Policy.md

 We reserve the right to modify this privacy policy at any time, so please review it frequently.
 Changes and clarifications will take effect immediately upon their posting on the website.
 If we make material changes to this policy, we will notify you here that it has been updated, so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we use and/or disclose it.

-## QUESTIONS AND CONTACT INFORMATION
+## SECTION 9 - QUESTIONS AND CONTACT INFORMATION

 If you would like to: access, correct, amend or delete any personal information we have about you, register a complaint, or simply want more information contact us at support@monstercat.com or by mail

 Monstercat Inc
 Re: Privacy Compliance
 380 Railway Street Vancouver BC V6A4E3 Canada